williamngan/react-native-sprite/README.md

 This is experimental and currently works in XCode **7.3** with React Native **0.29**.
 There's also a basic **Swift 3** example in [SpriteExampleSwift3](https://github.com/williamngan/react-native-sprite/tree/master/SpriteExampleSwift3) folder.

-Avoid using a long sequence of large images.
-This may make it crash in older iPhones and/or take a long time to load.
-Please submit a pull request if you have a fix for [this issue](https://github.com/williamngan/react-native-sprite/issues/4).

-React Native is a bit of a moving target and many things undocumented.
-Please file [issues](https://github.com/williamngan/react-native-sprite/issues) or ping [@williamngan](https://twitter.com/williamngan) for bugs and suggestions.

 The folders are organized like this:

 - [**Sprite**](./Sprite) : the iOS bridge stuff